mongodb/specifications/source/causal-consistency/causal-consistency.rst

 Causally consistent read commands
 =================================

-For causally consistent reads the driver MUST send the ``operationTime`` saved in the ``ClientSession`` as the value of the ``afterClusterTime`` field of the ``readConcern`` field:
+For causal consistency the driver MUST send the ``operationTime`` saved in the ``ClientSession`` as the value of the ``afterClusterTime`` field of the ``readConcern`` field: